Slideshow image

 2 Comments

-Joan Koole about 4 years ago
+Joan Koole over 4 years ago

 Wow that Lament in Lamentations 3 is VERY heavy!
 I am thankful for the ending verses?
 On my walk today I experienced Hie Great Faithfulness- beautiful spring flowers poking their colorful heads out of the barren earth!